What is a franchise as it pertains to licensing?

 |Personal wireless services||

-5% of the first $15 per month access line.
+5% of the first $15 per month for each access line.

 What are HAZMAT (hazardous materials) businesses and what makes them different?

 Certain types of businesses may manufacture, store or use chemicals of a type and quantity that warrant special requirements.
 These types of businesses may require a permit from other County departments such as the Fire Department or the Building Division of the Developmental Services Department.
-If you have questions regarding your business activities concerning HAZMAT licensing requirements please contact Mike Harwell at (702) 455-6588 or mikeh@ClarkCountyNV.gov.
+If you have questions regarding your business activities concerning HAZMAT licensing requirements please contact our Franchise Services Division at (702) 455-6186 or franchise@ClarkCountyNV.gov.